 Acceptance of Enrollment

-Parents/Guardians will have until Friday, April 28, 2017 to accept or decline enrollment.
-If the school does not hear from the family by Friday, April 28, 2017 by 4:00 pm, the school reserves the right to remove the student from their enrollment roster and offer the next student on the waiting list the spot.
+Parents/Guardians will have until Friday, April 20, 2018 to accept or decline enrollment.
+If the school does not hear from the family by Friday, April 20, 2018 by 4:00 pm, the school reserves the right to remove the student from the enrollment roster and offer the next student on the waiting list the spot.
 If a student has accepted enrollment at the school, but does not appear at the school on the first day, the school will make reasonable attempts to contact the parent.
-If there is no response from the parent within 24 hours, the school reserves the right to remove the student from their enrollment roster and offer the spot to the next student on the waiting list.
+If there is no response from the parent within 24 hours, the school reserves the right to remove the student from the enrollment roster and offer the spot to the next student on the waiting list.

 Admission of Retained Students